 - 3. Is the insurance company subject to any delay penalties?
-Why, and if so, how much should they be? - Yes, the insurance company is subject to PPD delay penalties because Annie hasn't paid any PPD at all until June 6, 2024. - PPD is due for the times when Oliver was not receiving TTD benefits.
+Why, and if so, how much should they be? - Yes, because Annie hasn't paid any PPD at all until June 6, 2024. - PPD is due for the times when Oliver's was not receiving TTD benefits.